sidneykung/online_shopper_intentions/README.md

 ![class](/visualizations/class_imbalance.png)

-From the distrbution of 'Revenue' in this dataset, it's clear that 85% of people who visited the website that year did not convert to a customer.
+From the distribution of 'Revenue' in this dataset, it's clear that 85% of people who visited the website that year did not convert to a customer.
 To solve this problem, we'll investigate what factors impact this decision.

 ## Business Questions